 The Sunrise Reminiscence Program was created because Sunrise recognized a need for a specialized environment and program designed for our residents with Alzheimer’s disease and related dementias.
-These visionary team members designed the Reminiscence Program to provide comfort and security in a homelike environment.
+These visionary team members designed the Reminiscence Program to provide an environment centered around comfort and security.

 As you enter, you will most likely be greeted by one or more of the residents, who just seem to have the knack for making visitors feel welcome.
 Some of the residents actually have naturally assumed the role of “Greeter” or “Ambassador,” and we acknowledge their gift of hospitality, which also serves to reinforce their identity and self-esteem.

 The living room is designed to give the residents the feeling of comfort and enjoyment that one feels in their own home.
 This is a wonderful area for relaxing, sing-a-longs, discussion groups or listening to music.
 Often, you’ll see residents visiting with their children or grandchildren in this warm and comfortable setting.
 Most likely, you’ll find two or more residents sitting side-by-side, holding hands or one resting her head on the other’s shoulder.
 You will immediately sense the spirit of camaraderie and togetherness.
 Occasionally, you’ll notice that the residents are enjoying a movie or musical on TV.
 This will be followed by a discussion about the program, which is our way of making a passive activity more engaging and interactive.